 Feeling that you're not alone

-Something most people don't think about (but you probably have if you've been on this blog enough and heard enough of my rants XD) is that fighters need psychological training every bit as much as physical training.
+Something most people don't think about is that fighters need psychological training every bit as much as physical training.
 You can know how to kill and yet not be able to do it because of the psychological end - or maybe you do do it and then are driven insane.

 It's psychologically harder to kill in close quarters, especially if you see the face.
 Killing is traumatic, and no amount of psychological training can get rid of that.
 A lot of people deal with PTSD from killing someone, especially if they saw their face or used their hands or something close-range instead of guns or something like that.
 PTSD symptoms include anxiety, depression, headaches, insomnia, dizziness, chest pain, hallucinations, flashbacks, bad dreams, frightening thoughts, guilt, avoiding traumatic reminders, avoiding the thoughts/feelings of the traumatic event, being easily startled, and angry outbursts.
 Remember as you write trauma that PTSD isn't necessarily expressed.